 Joypad evolution: each design is different, but all share the same DNA

 Using Genetics of things, we can make explicit all the forgotten and invisible choices in the design of any object and thus, what we can do is to discuss all the fixations we have and force the generation of new alternatives.
-Exactly as geneticians reveal the DNA of any living thing, we can do the same for human-designed artifacts.
-Once the DNA is visible, anybody can explore the meaning and the value of new mutations
+Exactly as geneticians reveal the DNA of any living thing, we can do the same for human-designed artefacts.
+Once the DNA is visible, anybody can explore the meaning and the value of new mutations.

 Take the example of a car and its classical definition: car = a road vehicle, typically with four wheels, powered by an internal-combustion engine and able to carry a small number of people.